-It is important that our pupils stay engaged in learning activities as much as possible if they have to remain at home.
+It is important that our pupils stay engaged in learning activities as much as possible if they remain at home.
 This will provide a purpose to their day, keep them busy and will also ensure that they do not lose vital skills.

-In the event of self-isolation, school closure or your child being given a clinician's letter requesting that they remain at home, the 'Home Learning' Evidence for Learning tab will provide you with resources that you can use with your child.
-The resources are split into those more suited to sensory learners, and resources specific to learners with Autism or learning difficulties.
-There are also more general resources that you may find useful.
+In the event of self-isolation, school closure or your child being given a clinician's letter requesting that they remain at home, this 'Home Learning' tab will provide you with resources that you can use with your child.
+The resources are split into those for more sensory learners and resources specific to learners with Autism or learning difficulties.
+There are also more general resources that you may also find useful.